 - Best for beginner bloggers.

-12. LEADPAGES (FREE TRIAL & THEN PAID)
+12. TAILWIND (FREE TRIAL & THEN PAID)

-14. BUFFER (FREE)
+13. BUFFER (FREE)

-15. SOCIAL WARFARE (FREE)
+14. SOCIAL WARFARE (FREE)

 What if someone likes your content and they want to share the same on social media but couldn’t find any option for sharing.

-SKILLSHARE (2 MONTHS FREE TRIAL & THEN PAID)
+16. SKILLSHARE (2 MONTHS FREE TRIAL)

 OVER TO YOU – BEST BLOGGING TOOLS FOR BEGINNERS

-So, that’s it guys, these are the tools I used as a beginner.
-Even now, I am still using most of them.
 So, if you are planning to use them too, then you definitely go for it as most are free to use.

 If you liked this article, then don’t forget to share it on social media.
 Also, if you share my pin on Pinterest, it would be awesome.
 Cheers.